ktung500/Skin-Cancer-Image-Classification/README.md

 #### TO RUN THE JUPYTER NOTEBOOK ####
+The python code is in a zipped file named "CNN_Notebook_Zipped"

 Download all of the images from the kaggle dataset: https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000 Save to a Folder in the same directory as the notebook called "Data", with the HAM10000_metadata.csv, HAM10000_images_part_1, and HAM10000_images_part_2